danieldietrich/journal/imprint.md

 permalink: /imprint/
 ---

-The website "Daniel's Journal" (https://danieldietrich.dev) is the private blog of Daniel Dietrich (called the "blog owner" in the following, contact: cafebab3@gmail.com).
+The website [https://danieldietrich.dev](https://danieldietrich.dev) "Daniel's Journal" is the private blog of Daniel Dietrich, called the "blog owner" in the following, contact: [cafebab3@gmail.com](mailto:cafebab3@gmail.com).

 ## Terms and Conditions